razrinn/vibe-expense/memory-bank/project-progress.md

 - (2025-05-25): Change: Modified `KeyMetrics.tsx` to display category names instead of UUIDs for highest and lowest categories on the Analytics page.
 Rationale: Improved user experience and readability of analytics data.
 - (2025-05-25): Bug Fix: Added a check for `categories` being defined and not empty in `getCategoryName` within `KeyMetrics.tsx` to prevent `TypeError`.
 Rationale: Resolved runtime error when `categories` might be undefined or empty during initial render.
 - (2025-05-25): Refactor: Modified `KeyMetrics.tsx` to directly use `useExpenses` hook for `categories` instead of receiving it as a prop.
 Rationale: Simplifies prop drilling and makes the component more self-contained.
+- (2025-05-25): Change: Optimized currency formatting to IDR in `src/utils/formatters.ts`.
+Rationale: Aligns with the project's regional context and provides more accurate currency representation.
+- (2025-05-25): Feature: Implemented user-selectable currency setting in `SettingsPage.tsx` with persistence via `localStorage`.
+Rationale: Provides user customization and flexibility for currency display.
+- (2025-05-25): Refactor: Modified `formatCurrency` in `src/utils/formatters.ts` to accept currency code and locale as arguments, and updated all consuming components (`ExpensesPage.tsx`, `ExpenseList.tsx`, `KeyMetrics.tsx`, `CategoryChart.tsx`) to use the currency from `SettingsContext`.
+Rationale: Enables dynamic currency display based on user settings.

 ## 6. Next Steps